-The most important things to recognize when doing a visual survey of a street are the types and quantities of pavement distresses that are present.
-The distresses measured can reflect the rehabilitation method that is best suited for each road segment.
+So let’s discuss the pavement condition survey process.
+What are we looking for?
+The most important things to recognize when doing a visual survey of a street are the types, and quantities of pavement distresses present.
+The distresses measured and quantities of each can reflect the rehabilitation method that is best suited for each road segment.
+Some types of distress impact the pavement quality score more than others.
 They can also provide a glimpse into the future condition of a roadway if it does not receive any rehab treatment.
-So, what are the different types of pavement distresses and how do they impact the overall lifespan and cost of rehabilitating a road?

 Types of Pavement Distresses

-Raveling – Raveling is the loss of fine aggregate materials on the pavement surface measured by the severity and number of square feet affected.
+Raveling – Raveling is the loss of fine aggregate materials on the pavement surface and is measured by the severity and number of square feet affected.
 This is an NLAD caused primarily by normal weathering.
 This distress is also commonly found in areas where there is heavy traffic around a turning area and the friction of tires can cause the surface materials of the road to come loose.
 Raveling reduces the friction of tires and increases roughness on the pavement surface.
-Raveling can spread very quickly.
+Untreated raveling can cause pavements to deteriorate quickly.

 Bleeding – Bleeding is the presence of free asphalt binder on the roadway surface caused by too much asphalt in the pavement or insufficient mixing of the aggregate materials.
 The result is a pavement surface with low skid resistance, especially when wet, and is measured by the amount and severity of the area.
-This is an NLAD that is commonly found in wheel paths.
+This is an NLAD that is commonly found in wheel paths and at intersections.

 Edge Cracking – Though edge cracking only appears on streets with unpaved shoulders, it can also be a sign of severe weakening of the pavement base.
 Edge cracking commonly occurs on rural roads without sufficient drainage.
 This allows water to seep under the surface of the street and begin eroding away at the base.
-Edge cracks may start forming from just outside the wheel path along the shoulder, but may spread very rapidly to the center of the street where much more damage will result in the form of alligator cracks and potholes.
-Drainage should be properly established so water cannot seep under the surface of the pavement.
+Edge cracks may start forming from just outside the wheel path along the shoulder but may spread very rapidly to the center of the street where much more damage will result in the form of alligator cracks and potholes.
+Drainage should be properly maintained or re-established so water cannot seep under the edge/surface of the pavement.

 Wheel Path Rutting – Starting at a minimum depth of ¼ inch, wheel path ruts are quantified by their depth and the number of square feet encountered.
-Like alligator cracking, low densities of rutting can have a large impact on the final condition score.
-This is a LAD that is caused by vehicle movement shifting the underlying pavement materials and is considered a pavement distortion.
+Like alligator cracking, low densities of rutting can have a large impact on the final pavement condition score.
+This is a LAD can be caused by repeated heavy vehicle traffic, inadequate asphalt mix design, and vehicle movement shifting the underlying pavement materials and is considered a pavement distortion.

-Potholes – These are commonly seen in areas with lower structural standards and poor drainage where an already present distress, such as alligator cracking, have filled up with water enough that the soil beneath the pavement has begun to erode.
+Potholes – These are commonly seen in areas with aging pavements and poor drainage where already present distresses, such as alligator cracking, have filled up with water enough that the wet soil beneath the pavement loses its ability to support the asphalt or concrete above.
 Combine this erosion with continued pressure from street traffic and the surface asphalt is forced out of place.
 This creates a hole in the pavement where the asphalt surface is completely missing.
 Potholes are measured in severity from low at less than 25mm to high at over 50mm.
 Potholes can grow and become very dangerous if left unattended to.
 They can severely damage tires and vehicle suspensions, and even cause serious accidents.
-Potholes themselves are a NLAD but they are also usually a symptom of a much greater problem with the pavement base.
+Potholes themselves are a NLAD but they are also usually a symptom of a much greater problem with the pavement base

 Here is a short list of the above distresses and their recommended rehabilitation treatments: